KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 # An all-purpose C++ template

-This can come quite in handy when you don't want to spend time writing loops and defining nested pairs in maps, or other data structure that might be tedious to write in time-constrained situations.
+This can come quite in handy when you don't want to spend time writing loops and defining nested pairs in maps, or other data structures that might be tedious to write in time-constrained situations.

 ### Macros

-A template pre-defines C++ macros for you, this way a shorthand code snippet will be at your disposal during practice or competition.
+A template pre-defines C++ macros for you, this way, a shorthand code snippet will be at your disposal during practice or competition.
 ```c++
 #define ar array
 #define endl "\n"